disaac318/TasksTrackr/README.md

 ## 8. Security Considerations
+Security is an essential part of the system’s design, especially when handling personal task information and account details.
+The following measures were implemented:

+**1. Secure Authentication**

+Passwords are never stored in plain text.
+The system uses Werkzeug’s industry-standard hashing to protect user credentials.

+**2. Session-Based Access Control**

+User sessions ensure that protected routes (e.g., tasks, admin features) are only accessible after login.
+Sessions are stored securely using a unique SECRET_KEY.

+**3. Role-Based Access Control (RBAC)**

+User actions are restricted based on roles:
+-  Standard users manage only their own tasks.
+-  Admins and superadmins gain elevated permissions to manage users, categories, and system governance.

+This prevents unauthorised activity and enforces a strong permission boundary.

+**4. Account Protection**

+To reduce the risk of brute-force attacks:
+- Accounts are automatically frozen after three failed login attempts.
+- Admins can unfreeze accounts, ensuring accountability and oversight.

+**5. Secure Database Handling**

+The MongoDB URI is stored in environment variables, never in the source code.

+This protects sensitive connection credentials and prevents accidental exposure in public repositories.

+**6. Data Validation**

+Server-side validation prevents malicious input, ensures task integrity, and reduces the risk of malformed or insecure data entries.

 - Passwords hashed (Werkzeug); sessions for auth.
 - Account freeze after 3 failed logins; superadmin can unfreeze.
 - Role-guarded routes (superadmin-only admin UI/actions).